International Stem Cell Corp. (OTCMKTS:ISCO) Closes Gap with JetLife Promotional Boost

 Since ISCO became active so suddenly, here is an example of what JetLife has done to stocks.
 A pick from the beginning of October, Bullfrog Gold Corp.
 (OTCMKTS:BFGC) started off well, moving from 26 to a peak at 34 cents, only to crash on a few days of extremely active selling.
 Before the pumpers took it up, BFGC was a low-volume position, with big daily swings.

-WallStreet Surfers also has a past record of inflating tickers to disproportion, leaving them to crash laterEXHI1011.png.
+WallStreet Surfers also has a past record of inflating tickers to disproportion, leaving them to crash later.
 Exites Holdings International, Inc. (OTCMKTS:EXHI) moved suddenly in August, only to lose more than 95% of its value, though it was bought actively and stood at 10 cents at the beginning of the promotion.

 With those two examples, ISCO is becoming more worrying.
 While the company is moving up on a general trend in the biotech sector, each OTC business has its own specifics and differences in quality.
 In the case of ISCO, the success is still too hypothetical, and the main forces behind the gain are hype and emails.
 If you still believe ISCO could revisit higher positions, it is best to research your own preferred time frame, and avoid investing unless you can afford the fate of BFGC or EXHI.